Eromenos: Attitudes

-The Athenians banned slaves from pursuing courtship of freeborn youths with themselves as the active partner, as Against Timarchus states that ‘A slave shall not be the lover of a free boy nor follow after him, or else he shall receive fifty blows of the public lash’; but this did not apply to free men.
+The Athenians banned slaves from pursuing courtship of freeborn youths with themselves as the active partner, as Against Timarchus states that 'A slave shall not be the lover of a free boy nor follow after him, or else he shall receive fifty blows of the public lash'; but this did not apply to free men.
 Nevertheless, to be in such a relationship with honour, eromenoi were supposed to resist the pursuit of their erastes to test their love, before finally yielding.
 According to Foucault, an eromenos should avoid being chased too easily, receiving too many gifts or quickly getting into a relationship before the erastes proved their passion, love and responsibility.
 Moreover, the perception of pederasty varied in different cities.
 While it was allowed in Elis and Boeotia, Ionians did not accept pederastic courtship.
 Athenians held a complicated attitude, as it was considered that Athenian fathers ought to protect their sons from suitors.

 Scholarship

 Analysis of power structure

 Some scholars believe that what the eromenoi gained from their erastes were not material rewards, but intellectual and moral edification, as well as learning how to achieve ejaculation, as pederasty was regarded as a process of education and sensual pleasure.
-For over a millennium, this relationship was the primary way of educating young men of the ruling class in military skills, social values, literature and the arts.
-Eric Bethe, the first classical scholar to acknowledge Greek homosexuality, believed that the transmission of semen via anal intercourse was regarded as the conduit whereby the noble qualities of tutor-love were passed down to the youth.
 However, Michel Foucault argued that, according to Plutarch, the erastes sexual contact was imposed through violence, and the eromenos could only feel anger, hatred, the desire for revenge and social shame through having become an object of contempt, which he described as acharistos.

-James Neill reads the relationship between the erastes and the eromenos as the younger man's liminal passage into adulthood.
-The youth attracted heroic noble men by his beauty and virtue, and from among them chose his adult lover, who later tutored him in warrior skills, arts and other knowledge.
-After the youth acquired these qualities, he would be transformed into an adult.